 Selective Laser Sintering (SLS)

 However, the surface finish is usually rough and may require secondary work to complete it, especially if it’s used as a master pattern for later casting.
-The strength is also not as good as SLA printed parts.
+The strength is also not as high as SLA printed parts.

 Fused Deposition Modeling (FDM)